 This behavior comes with a caveat that the string returned will match

-exactly the content given to get_label
+exactly the content given to get_label.

 ## [1] "Automatic / Manual"

-provides a method to set labels for vectors
+labelVector provides a method to set labels for vectors

 contained within a data frame without having to use loops,

-s, or repetitive code.
+applys, or repetitive code.
 The data.frame

 method allows labels to be set with on the pattern of

-var = "label"
+var = "label" within the set_label call.
+This

 method is also suitable for use inside of chained operations made

-popular by the magrittr
+popular by the magrittr and dplyr

 packages.